Hector-Marina/AnimalMovementCourse/IntroExercise/IntroExercise.md

 # Intro Exercise
-Here is some exercise that help you to
+Here is some exercise that will help you to
 - verify your had installed all the packages that we need during the course
 - get familiar with the GitHub content
 - Run simple descriptive statistics on the course data